1,000+ Opportunities

 ensures HTML content is downloaded and parsed first.
 This also means the site can begin to display prior to loading all JS, which helps display performance.

-Based on current listing details, eligibility includes: Businesses, nonprofits, and state and local governments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses, nonprofits, and state and local governments.
+Confirm the full requirements in the official notice before applying.